CLASSES IN THE U.S.

 PRODUCTS & DVDs

 The Geri-Fit® program requires a set of light dumbbell weights, a sturdy chair, a stretch band, and water to drink during the workout.
 There's no dancing, choreography or floorwork and both men and women can enroll.
 Geri-Fit is challenging, effective and very safe to do.
 Participants will literally turn back the hands of time each time they do the workout and they will marvel at the results the program provides.

-Geri-Fit is an ideal ongoing evidence-based self-management support program for chronic disease management, i.e., pre-diabetes and type 2 diabetes, heart disease, arthritis, behavioral health, obesity/weight loss/weight management, as well as chronic pain management.
+Geri-Fit is an ideal ongoing evidence-based self-management support program for chronic disease management, i.e., pre-diabetes and type 2 diabetes, heart disease, arthritis, behavioral health, obesity/weight loss/weight management, mental health, as well as chronic pain management.
 Geri-Fit also provides continued benefits as a regular, ongoing balance and fall prevention exercise program for graduates of the A Matter of Balance fall prevention course.
 Geri-Fit is especially beneficial for those that are over the age of 75, however, any senior age and fitness level can participate.
 We suggest to everyone to just work out at their own pace and do what they can!

 In addition to previous published studies involving the Geri-Fit program, this February 2017 issue of Clinical Interventions in Aging reported that older adults age 65+ that participated in the Geri-Fit top tier evidence-based health promotion program showed an 80.8% improvement in balance over a 90-day period.
 To the left is a graph showing the decrease in postural sway, a strong fall risk indicator.
 The higher the number, the higher the fall risk.
 Geri-Fit substantially reduced the fall risk.
 For more information: Goble DJ, Hearn MC, Baweja HS (2017) Combination of BTrackS and Geri-Fit as a targeted approach for assessing and reducing the postural sway of older adults with high fall risk.
 Clin Interv Aging 12:351–357.